improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 }
 ```

-For running the tests, I’m using the following test runner application, testing all combinations of thread count and object size between 1 and 256/2048 respectively (in powers of 2):
+For running the tests, I'm using the following test runner application, testing all combinations of thread count and object size between 1 and 256/2048 respectively (in powers of 2):

 ```csharp
 var psi = new ProcessStartInfo("S3Optimization.exe")